Business Demographics Definition

 - Marketing.
 A packaged goods manufacturer may market and advertise locally or even nationally and have wide distribution to the consumer markets.
 The custom cookie maker is more likely to be local and market to either event planners or end users.

 - Location.
 A manufacturing operation for commercial cookie baking could be a massive factory.
-In the custom market, the "factory" could be a small business owners home oven or rented out kitchen facilities.
+In the custom market, the "factory" could be a rented commercial kitchen facility.

 Savvy marketers look well beyond the industry code when establishing their ideal customer targets, even though they may start with the all encompassing industrial classification.
 When purchasing mailing and sales lead lists, or when doing their own research, marketers can choose several of the business demographics characteristics to filter it to just those who are most likely to become buyers.